Psychotherapist in Hannover -Kleefeld & Counsellor (near Braunschweig)

 In a safe place it is possible to talk about experiences you have never been able to talk about before.
 A therapist (counsellor) will listen to your truth and helps to speak the unspeakable.
 She will help you to bear the unbearable.

 Therapeutic sessions are private and confidential.
+My work is professionally supervised.

 Anger - Anxiety - Bereavement - Depression - Immigration - Relationship - Stress